iDEA pitch challenge promotes locals, UNG

 iDEA is a series of programs, events, and resources designed to inspire and support local entrepreneurs, small business owners, and innovators in Lumpkin County.
 The Community Pitch Challenge provides a platform for participants to pitch their business ideas, gain valuable feedback from industry experts, and compete for funding to help grow or launch their ventures.

-"The Google Rural Communities Grant is a partnership between the University of North Georgia Center for Entrepreneurship & Innovation and Dahlonega-Lumpkin County Chamber of Commerce," Mary Gowan, dean of UNG Mike Cottrell College of Business, said.
+"The Google Rural Communities Grant is a partnership between the University of North Georgia Center for Entrepreneurship & Innovation and Dahlonega-Lumpkin County Chamber of Commerce," Dr. Mary Gowan, dean of UNG's Mike Cottrell College of Business, said.
 "The innovateDahlonega pitch competition, funded by the grant, is just one example of how UNG is committed to growing the innovation and entrepreneurial ecosystem in the city and county."

 Contestants had until Oct.
-28 to submit their application and selections for pitches were announced Nov.
+28 to submit their application, and selections for pitches were announced Nov.
 1. Pitches were evaluated on innovation, feasibility/scalability and community impact, use of funds and presentation.

-"The iDEA Community Pitch Challenge is about more than just funding—it’s about igniting the entrepreneurial spirit that drives innovation in our rural communities," Chris Greene, director of CEI, said.
+"The iDEA Community Pitch Challenge is about more than just funding—it’s about igniting the entrepreneurial spirit that drives innovation in our rural communities," Dr. Christopher Greene, director of CEI, said.
 "With the support of partners like Google, we’re empowering local innovators to tackle real-world challenges and build sustainable businesses that enhance our region’s economic future."

-Joanne Taylor, mayor of the city of Dahlonega, was impressed by the potential the challenge will have.
+JoAnne Taylor, mayor of the city of Dahlonega, was impressed by the potential the challenge will have.

 "Supporting and encouraging entrepreneurship is important to the economic health and vitality of our community.
 It creates more opportunities, more jobs, and a healthy environment for business.
 Looking forward to continuing growth for this program, " she said.